Motivation Activity: What Do People Want From Their Jobs?

 9. Help on Personal Problems

-10. Feeling of Being In On Things
+10. Feeling of Being in On Things

 1. Full Appreciation of Work Being Done

-2. Feeling of Being In On Things
+2. Feeling of Being in On Things

 3. Help on Personal Problems